hypergnash/Exif-Scout/README.md

 WARNING
 =======

-This project is not jet in a working condition because the makefiles need to be adjusted.
+This project is not yet in a working condition because the makefiles need to be adjusted.
 As a result of bad makefile generation (by eclipse) the makefiles have the needed directorys hardcoded (e.g. /usr/share/qt4/mkspecs/linux-g++).
-Therefore it is some work necessary before the project can be compiled for the first time after the years.
+Therefor it is some work necessary before the project can be compiled for the first time after the years.
 Sorry for that - but thats over my makefile-knowledge for know...
 Some help here would be nice.

 The Exiv2-Library may be needed on you system (http://www.exiv2.org/download.html).